kluete/lxUtils/README.md

 * template-based sprintf() formatting à la [Bjarne Stroustrup "A Type-Safe printf"][1], see "The C++ Programming Language", 4th edition, section 28.6.1 (page 809)
 * free-form log _tags_ (instead of levels) with compile-time string hashing from [Dan Bernstein][2]
-* thread-aware logging with normalized timestamps
+* thread-aware logic with normalized timestamps

 The logger is somewhat similar to Boost::format except that log levels don't need to be hierarchical; they're a set of freeform _tags_ that can be ANDed, ORed, etc., like in std::unordered_set.